-- 1. School will begin each day at 8:00 a.m.
+- 1. School will begin each day at 8:15 a.m.
 Parents may drop off students beginning at 7:30 a.m. each morning. - 2.
-Students may be assigned a dismissal time based on their teacher's recommendation for our Academic Extended Day program.
-This program gives select students 30 additional minutes of academic assistance following the first dismissal time each school day.
-Academic Extended Day is not available to morning kindergarten students.
+Students may be assigned a dismissal time based on the Academic Director's recommendation for our Academic Extended Day program.
+This program gives selected students 25 additional minutes of academic assistance following the first dismissal time each school day.
 Please follow this schedule for pickup times: